 Lumbar Multifidus Activation

 Slowly lift your knee from the floor.
-Your thigh and hip should move straight up.¬† This induces a small amount of rotation which is controlled by the multifidus.¬† Hold the up position for 2 to 3 seconds then slowly lower the knee back to the floor.¬† The foot stays in contact with the floor during the exercise.
+Your thigh and hip should move straight up.
+This small amount of rotation is controlled by your multifidus.
+Hold this position for 2 to 3 seconds then slowly lower your knee back to the floor.
+Your foot stays in contact with the floor during the exercise.
 To progress the exercise, elevate the foot with the knee or increase the hold time to 10 seconds.
 Perform 10 to 20 repetitions on each side.

 Bridge + March

-Perform a standard bridge and hold the top position.¬† With the hips elevated from the floor, lift one foot 2 to 3 inches from the floor.¬† Hold the foot off the floor for 2 to 3 seconds before lowering.
-Without lowering the hips down to the floor, lift the other foot in the same fashion.¬† Lower the hips back down to the floor to complete the first repetition.
+You can progress the standard bridge in many ways.
+This progression involves an alternating march.
+Perform a standard bridge and hold the top position.
+With your hips elevated from the floor, lift one foot 2 to 3 inches.
+Hold your foot off the floor for 2 to 3 seconds before lowering.
+Without lowering the hips down to the floor, lift your other foot in the same fashion.
+Lower your hips back down to the floor to complete the first repetition.